Newcastle defender Trippier breaks foot

 A Newcastle statement on Monday said scans showed a fracture to the fifth metatarsal in his left foot.

+They said Trippier is "set to be sidelined for the club's upcoming fixtures".

-Trippier, 31, has made a significant impression since joining from Atletico Madrid.
+Trippier, 31, has made a significant impression since joining from Atletico Madrid, scoring free-kicks in successive wins over Everton and Villa.

+Howe made him the captain against Villa in the absence of Jamaal Lascelles, who was unwell.

-He has scored free-kicks in successive wins over Everton and Villa to help lift Newcastle four points clear of the relegation zone.
+Newcastle have picked up 10 points from the four league matches Trippier has featured in, moving four points clear of the relegation zone.

 - Our coverage of Newcastle United is bigger and better than ever before - here's everything you need to know to make sure you never miss a moment